NeoVectorX/MicStreamer/Guide.md

   - Disable **"Automatically determine input sensitivity"**.
   - Manually set the slider so your voice triggers green bars without cutting out.

 ---

-## 4. You Are Done!
+## You Are Done!
 - Your Vision Pro microphone audio is now streaming into your Windows app and ready for Discord or any app of your choice!
-- From now on you just open the Windows app, click Start Listening, and Toggle Stream Microphone in the Vision Pro app.
+- Windows Version: From now on you just open the app, click Start Listening, and Toggle Stream Microphone in the Vision Pro app.
 The app will save your settings such as IP address, etc.
+- Mac Version: Due to the VisionOS design, you may need to select your Vision Pro Audio once connected in Virtual Display if it doesn't default to the Vision Pro.

 ---